 Foreign Language Requirement:

 PhD students in Medieval Studies must demonstrate a reading knowledge of Latin, to be satisfied no later than the second year.
-Competence is satisfied either by passing a language examination or Latin 202 (Intermediate Latin) or Latin 352 (Accelerated Latin Reading) with a grade of B or better.
-Students must also demonstrate competence in an additional language other than English.
-Competence can be demonstrated with a grade of B or better: through the second semester, second-year level in a language other than English; or through a graduate-level reading course I in a language other than English.
+Competency is satisfied either by passing a language examination or Latin 202 (Intermediate Latin) or Latin 352 (Accelerated Latin Reading) with a grade of B or better.
+Students must also demonstrate competency in an additional language other than English.
+Competency can be demonstrated with a grade of B or better: through the second semester, second-year undergraduate level in a language other than English; or through a graduate-level reading course in a language other than English.

 Course work from previous institutions, course work at UNM, and CLEP or UNM-administered tests may be used to fulfill the language requirement.
 Note: Course credits for classes used to complete the language or research requirement cannot be counted toward the 54-hour requirement for regular course work.

 In accordance with the Department of English policy on PhD exams, students must take three field examinations of four hours length each.
 Because a degree in the PhD concentration in Medieval Studies in English connotes a special mastery of medieval English, the examinations must cover Old English, Middle English, and one other medieval disciplinary field.